FaserF/ha-foodsharing/README.md

-This integration provides the following informations within one sensor with a refresh rate of 30 minutes until now:
+This integration provides the following informations with a refresh rate of 30 minutes until now:

+Sensors:

 - How many baskets are available within your distance range

+Sensor Attributes:

-- Basket ID, Description and Available until time (human readable) and a picture link
+- Basket ID, Description, adress, available until time and a picture link

 ## Installation
 ### 1. Using HACS (recommended way)